DavidKosf/GraderPlus/README.md

 ```

 #### mg_evalSolutionFunction
-This function allows you to call a solution function without knowing its namem thus granting people solving your task additional freedom.
+This function allows you to call a solution function without knowing its name thus granting people solving your task additional freedom.
 You can just call it like a normal function.
 You will get a false() pass output, if something goes wrong or no solution with fitting in- and outputs was found.
 This function supports AST. **String patterns that should be avoided in file names can be given in form of a string array as the first input argument**.

 ```matlab